sebaleme/windows_tests/facebook/readme.txt

-13 The application shall ask a question with multiple answers to the user 14 The application shall display a picture to be recognized, providing multiple answers to the user 15 The application shall provide a scoring system which evaluates the user performance 16 The application shall provide a training mode
-17 The application shall provide an exam mode
-18 The application shall not ask twice the same question during the same session 19 The application shall measure the time elapsed for solving the questions 20 The application shall support different types of quizz
+13 The application shall ask a question with multiple answers to the user 14 The application shall display a picture to be recognized, providing multiple answers to the user 15 The application shall provide a scoring system which evaluates the user performance 16 The application shall provide a training mode called training session 17 The application shall provide an exam mode called test session 18 The application shall not ask twice the same question during the same session 19 The application shall measure the time elapsed for solving the questions during test session 20 The application shall support different types of quizz 21 The application shall be available in different languages

 # Safety and security
-21 The application shall check the validity of the input file 22 The application shall detect if the provided answer is not valid
+22 The application shall check the validity of the input file 23 The application shall detect if the provided answer is not valid